 All of the measuring equipment a company uses must be easily identifiable.
 This means that there is a specific gauge or equipment number listed on the device.
 If a company has multiple micrometers, for instance, all of the micrometers must be able to be traced back to their specific calibration records.

-The calibration status must also be identifiable for all pieces of measuring equipment.
+The calibration status also needs to be identifiable for all pieces of measuring equipment.
 This is often done through the use of calibration stickers which list when calibration was performed, when the next calibration is due, and the name of the person who performed the calibration.
-This is beneficial because production workers can quickly tell if a piece of equipment is out-of-calibration, and refrain from using the equipment (it is essential that measuring equipment that is out-of-calibration is not used during inspection).
+This is beneficial because production workers can quickly tell if a piece of equipment is out-of-calibration, and refrain from using the equipment (it is essential that measuring equipment that is out-of-calibration is not used for monitoring or measurement.

 However, calibration stickers will not fully satisfy this requirement.
 The organization should also be able to determine the calibration status of all of its equipment without having the equipment present.
 This is typically achieved through the use of spreadsheets or calibration software.
 Some eQMS software includes a module for calibration, which the organization can easily access to pull the calibration status for its equipment.